Home Contact us Terms & conditions Shopping cart

 Set all the S2 dip-switches in state ON to set-up the full-step mode (usually 200 step for 360 degree) using a minimal current.

-Wire your steper motor as explained below in the Stepper motor wirings section the run the Python example by typing:
+Wire your steper motor as explained below in the Stepper motor wirings section then run the Python example.

 Example #2 - Move two stepper motors